w1shadel/Cyberware-1.20.1-Port/README.md

 - **Live Reload:** You can use the `/reload` command in-game to apply changes to your JSON files without restarting the game.

 ## 10. Modifying Mobs with Json
+Starting with version 1.6.1, you can identify specific mobs as cybermobs using the following method.

 Files must be placed in your data pack using the following structure:

 ```text